synesteesia/pathAlgorithms/documentation/implementationDocument.md

 ### A Star

+A star algorithm finds the shortest path between two points in a weighted graph.
+In comparison do Dijkstra's, A star uses a priority queue with heuistics to reduce the amount of nodes it has to process.
+Better performance is achieved with heuristics guideing the search.
+Otherwise the algorithm is identical with Dijksta's algorithm.

 The algorithm can be found in the following class in the method run():
 [A star](https://github.com/synesteesia/pathAlgorithms/blob/master/pathAlgorithms/src/main/java/pathalgorithms/pathFinders/AStar.java).

-A*  on  paras  ensin  -haku,  joka  arvioi  solmuja  valitessaan  sekä  solmujen  etäisyyttäaloitussolmusta että heuristisen arviointifunktion tulosta.
-Siinä missä Dijkstran algoritmiarvioi vain etäisyyttä aloitussolmustag(n)ja täysin heuristinen haku arvioi vain heuristi-sen funktion arvoah(n), A* arvioi näiden summaag(n)+h(n).
-Sitä voidaan täten ajatellaDijkstran algoritmin ja täysin heuristisen haun yhdistelmänä, ja se onkin toteutukseltaanidenttinen Dijkstran algoritmin kanssa muutoin, kuin solmujen arvioinnin osalta.

-A Star search algorithm is an algorithm for finding the shortest path between two points in a weighted graph.
-A Star search algorithm can be seen as an extention of Dijktra's algorithm.
-It achieves better performance by using heuristics to guide its search.

-A Star search algorithm uses a priority queue with heuristics to help reduce the amount of nodes it has to process.

-A Star search algorithm is a natural choice for a pathfinding program because it is similar to Dijktra's algorithm but uses heuristics to increase its efficency.
+The heuristic used in this project is simple euclidean and cn be foundin the method  euclideanDistance(int vertex).

 ### Jump point search